nick-dolf/putt-putt/README.md

 Parcel is used as the build system

 - `npm i` to install dependencies
+- `npm start` to parcel development server
-- `npm build` to run parcel and build site
+- `npm run build` to run parcel and build site

 # Technologies Used